V-Sekai/manuals/decisions/20231019-quest3-mocap-steam-lighthouse.md

 ## The Road Not Taken

-An alternative approach could be to use a standalone VR headset like the HTC Focus 3 and provide the same level of performance and compatibility with the Valve VR ecosystem.
+An alternative approach could be to keep using the tethered VR headset like the Valve Index, but the freedom of being untethered decreases friction to VR use.

 ## The Infrequent Use Case